lyteword/lyteword/content/the-gospel.md

 ## Mankind is Sinful

 All have sinned.

+> *Therefore, as sin entered into the world through one man, and death through sin, so death passed to all men because all sinned.*
+> &mdash; Romans 5:12, WEB

 > *As it is written, “There is no one righteous; no, not one.
 There is no one who understands.
 There is no one who seeks after God.
 They have all turned away.
 They have together become unprofitable.
 There is no one who does good, no, not so much as one.”*
 > &mdash; Romans 3:10-12, WEB